 We're opening Lyft Hubs across the country to offer in-person support for drivers.
 Your local Hub is a one-stop shop for answers on everything from setting up direct deposit to discovering where you’ll get the most ride requests.

 If you're already a driver in a different state, and you're moving to Maryland, send us a message with the following info:

-A clear photo of your Washington D.C., Virginia, or Maryland vehicle inspection**
+A clear photo of your Maryland or Virginia vehicle inspection**